tullo/high-performance-go/06-Tips-and-trips.md

 Finalisation is a technique to attach behaviour to an object which is just about to be garbage collected.

 - For a finaliser to run, the object must not be reachable by anything.
-- If you accidentally keep a reference to the object in the map, it won’t be finalised.
+- If you accidentally keep a reference to the object in the map, it won't be finalised.

 Finalisers run as part of the gc cycle, which means it is unpredictable when they will run and puts them at odds with the goal of reducing gc operation.